Paperboard: Production

-Fibrous material is turned into pulp and bleached to create one or more layers of board, which can be optionally coated for a better surface and/or improved appearance.
+To produce paperboard, fibrous material is turned into pulp and bleached to create one or more layers of board, which can be optionally coated for a better surface and/or improved appearance.
 Pulp board is produced on pulping machines that can handle higher grammage and several plies.

 Raw materials

 The above-mentioned fibrous material can either come from fresh (virgin) sources (e.g. wood) or from recycled waste paper.
 Around 90% of virgin paper is made from wood pulp.

 Today paperboard packaging in general, and especially products from certified sustainable sources, are receiving new attention, as manufacturers dealing with environmental, health, and regulatory issues look to renewable resources to meet increasing demand.
 It is now mandatory in many countries for paper-based packaging to be manufactured wholly or partially from recycled material.